North Carolina officials will not charge Mark Meadows with voter fraud - Local News 8

 North Carolina voter records show Meadows registered at the Scaly Mountain address on September 22, 2020.
 He voted absentee by mail in the 2020 general election.
 He was removed from the North Carolina voter rolls in April after it was determined Meadows was simultaneously registered to vote in three states.

+A memo from prosecutors explaining the decision not to charge the couple states that Mark Meadows was “almost certainly never physically present at the Scaly Mountain address,” noting that US Secret Service records showed that he had no official travel and did not request any unaccompanied travel leave to North Carolina from September 2020 to November 2020.
+However, state law does not “require the physical presence of a federal government servant in North Carolina in order for them to maintain residence and vote in North Carolina,” the memo states.

+The memo also notes that both Mark and Debra Meadows declined to be interviewed by the State Bureau of Investigation, which conducted the inquiry into the fraud allegations.

-According to Friday’s release from the North Carolina attorney general’s office, the main reasons behind the decision not to charge the Meadows were: (1) He was engaged in public service in Washington, DC, and therefore qualified for a residency exception under state law; (2) the Meadows signed a yearlong lease for the Scaly Mountain residence that was provided by their landlord; and (3) cell phone records showed Debra Meadows was in and around Scaly Mountain in October 2020.
+According to Friday’s release from Stein’s office, the “key facts” behind the decision not to charge the Meadowses were: (1) He was engaged in public service in Washington, DC, and therefore qualified for a residency exception under state law; (2) the Meadowses signed a yearlong lease for the Scaly Mountain residence that was provided by their landlord; and (3) cell phone records showed Debra Meadows was in and around Scaly Mountain in October 2020.

+State prosecutors said that the statute of limitations for misdemeanor charges related to false information on an election form had expired by the time the office received the report.
+The prosecutors wrote that they determined there would be a “low likelihood of success” to “prove beyond a reasonable doubt” that the Meadowses committed a felony by knowingly swearing to false information on their voter forms.

 The-CNN-Wire